JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/vehicles/nautiloid-aag.md

 As an action, the ship's spelljammer can make one of the following attacks with the ship's tentacles.

-**Grappling Tentacles** *Melee Weapon Attack:* +8 to hit, reach 30 ft., one Huge or Gargantuan target. *Hit:* 22 (`4d10`) bludgeoning damage, and the nautiloid's speed becomes 0 until its spelljammer uses an action to release the target.
-If the target is a creature, it is grappled (escape DC 16).
+**Grappling Tentacles** *Melee Weapon Attack:* +8 to hit, reach 30 ft., one Huge or Gargantuan target. *Hit:* `dice: 4d10|avg` (`4d10`) bludgeoning damage, and the nautiloid's speed becomes 0 until its spelljammer uses an action to release the target.
+If the target is a creature, it is [grappled](/compendium/rules/conditions.md#grappled) (escape DC 16).
 If the target is another ship, the target's speed becomes 0 until the nautiloid releases it, or until the target or the nautiloid drops to 0 hit points.

 **Teleport** *Melee Spell Attack:* +8 to hit, reach 30 ft., one creature. *Hit:* The target must succeed on a DC 15 Constitution saving throw or be teleported to an unoccupied space aboard the nautiloid that the nautiloid's spelljammer can see.
 ```